 HOW WE PLACE OUR PUPPIES

 Golden retrievers, especially goldens bred for work and working lines, are NOT for everyone.
-The focus of our breeding program is to produce good working gun dogs.
+The focus of our breeding program is to produce good working gun dogs, and performance dogs.
 These goldens are medium to high energy dogs.
 Since they possess intelligence and high drive, our goldens require lots of attention and exercise, both mentally and physically.
+A walk a day will not do for these dogs!
 Bred to do a job, they need one and need proper training to be happy and well adjusted.
 Because of these facts, we prefer to place our puppies in homes active in dog sports, such as obedience & agility or hunting.
 They can be happy in ACTIVE pet homes, provided the new families understand dog energy and training.
 We truly believe in CONFIDENT dogs that are easy going, able to adapt to their surroundings, have a willingness to work, eager (not hyper or frenzied), keen, biddable, and have an intense desire to retrieve and work alongside their human partners.
 The dogs we seek to breed understand there is a time to work and a time to relax at home, and can easily and readily switch between the two.
-With confident, working dog, some degree of independant thinking comes along.
+With confident, working dog, some degree of independent thinking comes along.
 We strive for dogs are loving companions, yet not so dependent on their owners that their world comes apart if their masters are not with them.

 We provide our families with the following:

 1. An AKC limited registration for your puppy.
 Limited means that the dog is not to be breed, and/or any offspring you may have will not be able to be registered with AKC.
-Under contract, you will agree to have your pet spay or neutered after the age of 24 months and not to breed your puppy.
+Under contract, you will agree to have your pet spay or neutered after the age of 24 months using a gonad sparing procedure, or leave intact and not to breed your puppy.
 If you choose to alter you puppy before that age, and before all grown of joints and long bones is completed, your health guarantee will be voided.
 This is done for the protection of your puppy’s proper growth and development!
 There are several health benefits to waiting to alter your dog (and to leave them intact for life), such as a reduction in risk of certain cancers.
 Your dog will still be able to participate in all AKC performance events, such as Rally, Obedience, Tracking, and Agility~and we highly encourage you to do so!
-I will consider full registrations to serious show homes only, on a co-ownership basis.
+I will consider full registrations to serious show homes only, and sometimes on a co-ownership basis.
 I file the paperwork with AKC on your behalf, and the certificate will be mailed to in a few weeks directly from AKC.
-At the time the puppy is picked up, I will require $20 to cover the AKC registration fee.
+At the time the puppy is picked up, I will require $20 to cover the AKC registration fee, which saves you $10.
+Your puppy will also be enrolled in AKC’s free heath insurance trial, which covers your puppy for 3 months!
 All puppies sold are required to be registered.

 2. Information regarding a raw natural diet and starter food.
 Your puppy will be weaned to this diet, which as many, many health benefits.
 However, if you insist your puppy grow up on kibble, we will be happy to help you find the right food.
 Regardless, you will need to prepare yourself and your home to continue the raw diet at the time your puppy comes home.
 If you do choose to switch your pup to kibble, that is your choice, but the transition needs to be a slow one, to better adjust the puppy and to avoid problems.

-4. The pup will have had a complete vet exam, worming (a minimum of three times), and first shots and health records. ***UPDATE, we embrace Dr. Jean Dodds’ puppy protocol regarding vaccinations and use titer nomographs on the mother to determine what shots to give the puppies and when.
+4. The pup will have had a complete vet exam, worming (a minimum of three times), and first shots and health records.
+We embrace the use of titer nomographs on the mother to determine what shots to give the puppies and when.
 We do not recommend routine vaccinations.
-Learn more about the protocol here.

 5. A copy of your puppy’s pedigree and photos of the parents, as well as copies of the parent’s OFA/Cerf health clearances.